Leave this site

 A cadet may leave at any time.
 If a cadet exhibits unacceptable behaviour that breaches the code of conduct, they may be requested to leave.
 If the cadet is below 17 years then a parent or guardian will be contacted and involved in the process.

-Even though the cadets are a voluntary organisation we do ask cadets to give a small amount of money to the unit through weekly subscriptions.
+Even though the cadets are a voluntary organisation we do ask cadets to give a small amount of money to the unit through termly subscriptions.
 This will be used to cover some basic running expenses.
 If individuals have particular financial difficulties then a resolution can be discussed through with the local leaders.

 There is no specific equipment you need to join the cadets.
 We provide a uniform to cadets at no cost.
 However, you will have to provide black shoes or boots.
-We recommend bringing a pen and pad to write down notes when at cadet meetings and events.

 The Volunteer Police Cadets scheme will provide you with an insight into policing; however, it will not specifically assist your application.